bogdan01m/nobs/README.md

 This will:
 1. Auto-detect your hardware (CUDA/MPS/CPU)
-2. Run all available benchmarks (currently: embeddings)
+2. Run all available benchmarks
 3. Save results to `results/report_{your_device}.json`

 #### Run specific benchmarks